How are catalytic converter stolen and how to prevent it?

 Catalytic converter theft prevention techniques

-- Avoid parking your vehicle half-on a kerb, as it lifts up one side of the vehicle making access to the underside much easier for thieves.
+If you can’t afford off-street parking, it’s important to park your car leaving the catalytic converter in the least vulnerable position.
+Avoid parking your vehicle half-on a kerb, as it lifts one side of the vehicle making access to the underside much easier for thieves.

-- Anti-theft devices can be purchased for £100-£300, depending on your vehicle.
+You can get anti-theft devices for your vehicle.
 These provide a physical barrier around the catalytic converter, making removal far more difficult and potentially preventing theft entirely.

 If you notice anyone acting suspiciously underneath a vehicle, you should immediately contact the Police.